jeroenvanmaanen/blog/docs/2024/12/13/en-RulesAndPower.md

 # Rules and Power

 Increasingly, I hear people say "that is just how the rules are", or "a deal is a deal", or "orders are orders".
 Each time that happens, I ask myself what the motivation for that rule was and whether strict adherence to the rule really contributes to the goal that inspired it.
-Often demand for formal compliance to rules is a veiled way to wield power (I suspect a deeply rooted feeling of insecurity underneath this kind of behavior).
+Often, demand for formal compliance to rules is a veiled way to wield power (I suspect a deeply rooted feeling of insecurity underneath this kind of behavior).

 At the end of high-school (goodness, that was in the early eighties), I found a book titled "Logic and Model" [[Nauta1970](#!bib@bibliography.json)] in my father's bookcase.
 In the early nineties I graduated in Foundations of Mathematics.
 One of the subjects I studied was Model Theory.
 In this period I learned a lot about (the problems with) the connections between models and that what they are supposed to model.